16-03-02 -- Summary Of Essay Three Part Two: Abstraction -- Or 'Science' On the Cheap

 "Thought proceeding from the concrete to the abstract -- provided it is correct (NB)… -- does not get away from the truth but comes closer to it.
 The abstraction of matter, the law of nature, the abstraction of value, etc., in short all scientific (correct, serious, not absurd) abstractions reflect nature more deeply, truly and completely."
 [Lenin (1961), p.171.
 Emphases in the original.]

 Small wonder then that it was Ancient Greek Idealists who invented philosophical abstractions -- and they did this because that is exactly how they saw the world, as Ideal.
-[The details supporting that assertion are given in Essay Twelve, and are summarised here.]
+[The details supporting that assertion are given in Essay Twelve, summarised here.]

 The only way to avoid that Idealist conclusion would involve, it seems, a denial that abstractions actually reflect anything in nature, but which dialectician is prepared to admit that?